Yellow-legged Asian Hornet genome

 August 2021 update: Good news! after many hiccups, the Sanger have now completed the sequencing for our samples of the yellow-legged Asian hornet.
 We’re analysing it right now!
 Watch this space…

-We’re representing the Asian hornet, Vespa velutina, in the I’m a Scientist, Get Me Out of Here 25 genomes competition.
+Back in 2017, we pitched for the Asian hornet, Vespa velutina, genome to be sequenced as part of the I’m a Scientist, Get Me Out of Here 25 genomes competition.

-The 25 genomes competition is being run to celebrate the 25th anniversary of the Wellcome Trust Sanger Institute.
-Twenty species have already been selected.
-Members of the public, including school children, are voting for the final five species in the competition.
+The 25 genomes competition celebrated the 25th anniversary of the Wellcome Trust Sanger Institute.
+Twenty species had already been selected; members of the public, including school children, voted for the final five species in the competition.